 Stephanie L. Pugliese.
 Ms. Pugliese has served as President of the Company since February 2012 and as Chief Executive Officer since February 2015.
 Ms. Pugliese has previously served as our Chief Operating Officer from February 2014 to February 2015, as our Senior Vice President and Chief Merchandising Officer from July 2010 to February 2012, and as our Vice President of Product Development from November 2008 to July 2010.
 Ms. Pugliese previously served as a senior executive in several positions with Lands' End, Inc. from November 2005 to October 2008, including General Merchandising Manager of Women's Apparel, Men's Apparel, and the Home Division.
 She also previously held the position of Vice President of Merchandising at Ann Inc. from March 2000 to May 2003.
 Ms. Pugliese holds a B.A. degree in marketing from New York University Stern School of Business.
-Ms. Pugliese has also served on our board of directors since September 2015.
-We selected Ms. Pugliese to serve on our board of directors because she is a seasoned executive with over 24 years of experience in the retail apparel industry.
+Ms. Pugliese has also served on our board of directors because she is a seasoned executive with over 24 years of experience in the retail apparel industry.